pree-kumawat/iNeuron-Assignments-Python-basics-/README.md

 # iNeuron-Assignments-Python-basics- This repository is about iNeuron's python(basics) assignments.
-Each and every file contains the questions and their answers along with this.
+Each and every file contains the questions and their answers along with it.